 The problem with curcuma

-In addition to the effects mentioned, many other positive effects on the human body are attributed to curcuma.
-For example, it is said to help in the treatment of cardiovascular diseases, osteoporosis and diabetes.
-However, these effects could often not be confirmed in human studies.
+Within human studies the positive effects of curcuma on the human body could often not be confirmed.
 The main reasons for this are poor solubility and absorption as well as the rapid metabolism of the root.
 As you already know, the root curcumin is lipophilic, which means that it needs fats to dissolve.
 Only in the dissolved state can our body absorb therapeutic substances and let them take effect.
 In addition, curcumin decomposes quickly in the human pH range.
 Therefore, only an extremely small amount of curcumin is absorbed by our body.
 The majority is excreted directly.
 In addition, the small amount that the body has absorbed changes its structure very quickly and is then rapidly excreted by the organism.
 This ultimately leads to poor bioavailability of curcumin and a limited effect.

 The solution to the problem